A strong-weak duality for the 1d long-range Ising model: Renormalization group analysis

 That this dimension does not receive higher-order corrections in $\d$ is guaranteed by the Schwinger-Dyson equation \eqref{eq:SDeq}, which fixes $D_x \hsigma_3$ to be a descendant operator of protected scaling dimension $1+\delta/2$ at the non-trivial IR fixed point.
+In order to match the engineering and scaling dimension of the spin operator, we define $\sigma \equiv a^{-\D_{\sigma}} \hat{\sigma}_3$, that we will use in the following.

 Let us now turn to $\chi$, with tree-level dimension $1-\delta/2$.
 Repeating the same calculations we find that all terms are zero except the linear term, which evaluates to $\lambda L$.
 Hence, $\chi$ does not get an anomalous dimension.
 It is not difficult to check that the same conclusion holds for higher orders in $\d$.